totvslabs/pyCarol/doc/source/pycarol/tutorial/tutorial.enhancedbatchapp.rst

     given that **Model evaluation** depends both on the **Data ingestion** and **Model training**.

-Once these tasks are split and chained, it becomes easiear to debug which parts of the process went well, where it crashed and which steps are still pending.
+Once these tasks are split and chained, it becomes easier to debug which parts of the process went well, where it crashed and which steps are still pending.
 The main goal of the Luigi package (see docs `here <https://luigi.readthedocs.io/en/stable/>`__) is to orchestrate